in

 Just like a fruit salad, vegetable salad can be a healthy and refreshing evening snack for diabetics.

-Making a salad using carrots, tomatoes and cucumbers can be a good choice.
-As carrots can maintain your blood sugar level and they are non-starchy.
+Making a salad using carrots, tomatoes, and cucumbers can be a good choice.
+Carrots can maintain your blood sugar level and they are non-starchy.

 Cucumbers have a low carbohydrate content which allows you to eat as many of them as you want, not only do they reduce your blood sugar level but they can also prevent hypoglycemia in case your blood sugar level drops down.

-Similarly, tomatoes being a low glycemic vegetable makes a good inclusion in your salad.
+Similarly, tomatoes being a low glycemic vegetable make a good inclusion in your salad.

 If you are addicted to eating chocolates then this one is for you.
 As unbelievable as it may sound, consuming dark chocolate is associated with a positive impact on your blood sugar level and insulin sensitivity.